NightwindDev/Tweak-Tutorial/p3_views.md

 ## Frames

-The way to do this with frames is like so:
+The way to do this with frames like this:

 ```objc
 UIView *ourView = [[UIView alloc] init];